brian-davis/dev_blog/_posts/2024-09-27-welcome-to-jekyll.md

 jekyll 4.3.4
 ```

-But it seems that most of the popular gem-distributed Jekyll themes don't like version 4 and won't `bundle`.
+But it seems that most of the popular gem-distributed Jekyll themes don't like version 4 (or the _github-pages_ gem) and won't `bundle`.
 What I might have to do is fork the default `minima` theme, make my own changes, distribute as my own gem.
 I will post updates on that process.
 For the time being, the default theme is fine, and the only real complaint is that it is just so generic and GitHub-y in style.
 Not really a problem.
 Maybe if Jekyll gets tedious I will switch to the Golang-based [Hugo](https://gohugo.io/) static-site framework/generator.
 Maybe.
 Or maybe [MetalSmith](https://metalsmith.io/) which seems to be a new NodeJS-based option.

 Out of the box, there were some deprecation warnings on running `jekyll serve`, such as: